Smart investing is a term that may sound complicated, but the truth is actually quite the opposite.

 Smart investing is all about cash flow…

-To extent this is good advice, you obviously want to invest your money in assets that will be worth more in the future…
+To an extent, this is good advice.
+You obviously want to invest your money in assets that will be worth more in the future.
+Capital growth is a key component of our strategy…

 But, contrary to popular advice, the most important consideration for you is CASH FLOW.